husonlab/splitstree6/doc/user-manual.md

-![For a set of 48 genes in waterlilies [@Gruenstaeudl2019], on the left we see that 10 different gene trees for the NADH dehydrogenase-like complex have bee selected and the confidence threshold has been set to
-70. On the right we see a hybridization network computed using the PhyloFusion algorithm.](figs/phylofusion-full.png)
+![For a set of 48 genes in waterlilies [@Gruenstaeudl2019], on the left we see that 10 different gene trees for the NADH dehydrogenase-like complex have bee selected.
+On the right we see a hybridization network computed using the PhyloFusion algorithm.](figs/phylofusion-full.png)

 - First, use the *Reroot or Reorder* algorithm to ensure that all trees are correctly rooted (using either midpoint- or outgroup